aditsharma03/NVimRc/README.md

 - LSP-zero for your favourite Language Servers

 Also contains some other settings like numbers, relativenumbers, scrolloff, etc.
-## p.s: Please clone packer before using this configuration.
+### p.s: Please clone packer before using this configuration.

+## Installation
+1. Download the zip file.
+2. Extract to ~/.config/nvim/
+3. Ensure packer installation.